Tracking Guides Library

 Which tracking guide should beginners use first?

-Most new users should begin with the First 90 Days guide, then move into treatment-specific guides once baseline tracking is stable.
+Most new users should begin with the First 90 Days guide, then move into treatment-specific guides once baseline logging is stable.

 Can I use these guides with my dermatologist?